greenbone/docs/src/architecture.rst

 Greenbone Security Assistant (GSA)
 ----------------------------------

-The `Greenbone Security Assistant (GSA)`_ is the web interface of GVM that a user controls scans and accesses vulnerability information with.
-It the main contact point for a user with :term:`GVM`.
-It connects to gvmd via the web server Greenbone Security Assistant Daemon (gsad) to provide a full-featured web application for vulnerability management.
+The `Greenbone Security Assistant (GSA)`_ is the web interface that a user controls scans and accesses vulnerability information with.
+It the main contact point for a user.
+It connects to gvmd via the web server `Greenbone Security Assistant Daemon (gsad)`_ to provide a full-featured web application for vulnerability management.
 The communication occurs using the :term:`Greenbone Management Protocol (GMP)<GMP>` with which the user can also communicate directly by using different tools.